 Chicago, IL (September 30, 2015) – The Archdiocese of Chicago announced yesterday that three Catholic Schools have been recognized by the U.S. Department of Education and awarded the prestigious Blue Ribbon award, created in 1982 to bring public attention to the best schools in the United States.read more

 Chicago, IL (September 29, 2015) – At a meeting with priests today, Archbishop Blase J. Cupich discussed the results of an internal study assessing the changing landscape of the Church in Chicago and began to gather feedback.read more

-Chicago, IL (September 18, 2014) – Francis Cardinal George, OMI, Archbishop of Chicago, will be the main celebrant at a Mass of Atonement and Hope on Saturday, October 4, at 10 a.m., at Holy Family Church, 1080 West Roosevelt Road in Chicago.read more
+Chicago, IL (September 28, 2015) – Very Rev. Ronald Hicks, Vicar General of the Archdiocese of Chicago, will be the main celebrant at the Mass for Hope and Healing on Saturday, October 17, at 9:30 a.m., at Holy Family Church, 1080 West Roosevelt Road in Chicago.read more

 Chicago (September 22, 2015) – On October 3, 2015, presidents, faculties and students from the Association of Chicago Theological Schools (ACTS) will gather with various denominational faith leaders and their constituents to discuss the urgency of environmental issues, particularly climate change, in light of Pope Francis’ encyclical Laudato Si’.
 Participants will share theological knowledge and moral wisdom from their faith traditions, as well as practical skills, strategies and processes necessary for environmental justice ministries.read more